kdy1/rust-caniuse/README.md

 [caniuse-db](https://github.com/Fyrd/caniuse) for rust.
 caniuse-db is licensed CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/).

-Note: this is a study project.
+Note: this is a study project and api may change without notice.

 ## License